arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>COP27</strong> in Egypt finally concluded on Sunday morning, 36 hours late, with delegates agreeing to establish a “[loss and damage](https://www.economist.com/the-economist-explains/2022/10/03/what-is-climate-loss-and-damage)” fund to help those most affected by rising temperatures—something many thought impossible two weeks ago.
-Despite that achievement, negotiations at the <strong>UN climate summit</strong> were snarled by acrimony between countries and disappointment at a lack of ambition to mitigate against climate change.
+<strong>COP27 </strong>in Egypt finally concluded on Sunday morning, 36 hours late, with delegates agreeing to establish a “[loss and damage](https://www.economist.com/the-economist-explains/2022/10/03/what-is-climate-loss-and-damage)” fund to help those most affected by rising temperatures—something many thought impossible two weeks ago.
+That seemed to be broadly welcomed by environmental groups.
+They were less enthused by timid measures to reduce the use of fossil fuels.

 <strong>Malaysia</strong> looks set for a hung parliament, after none of the three big coalitions secured a majority in the country’s general election.
 A group led by [Anwar Ibrahim](https://www.economist.com/asia/2022/11/10/malaysias-grand-old-party-eyes-a-comeback), the opposition leader, won the most seats; he is trying to attract support from enough other MPs to form a government.
 An alliance that includes Muhyiddin Yassin, a former prime minister, and an Islamic party, fared surprisingly well.